simonc/ruploy/README.md

 If you are managing Rack applications on your server and use RVM to work with several versions of Ruby, that you use either Passenger-Standalone or Thin, Ruploy can help you.

-Ruploy can generate init.d scripts to start/restart/stop your Rack applications like any services.
+Ruploy can generate init.d scripts to start/restart/stop your Rack applications like any service.

 ## Installation